 Huge Assets restricts the Mutual Fund Returns

-For example, 1,000 crore mutual fund could yield better returns than 10,000 crore mutual fund could.
+For example, 1,000 crores mutual fund could yield better returns than 10,000 crores mutual fund could.

-A mutual fund with smaller assets can invest in a focused portfolio and generate more returns.
+A mutual fund with smaller assets can invest in focused portfolio and generate more returns.

 Now you’ve learned the perils of looking at past mutual fund returns alone while investing.
 You must be wondering how to evaluate a mutual fund worthy of investment.
 You will be close to the mark judging diversified equity fund on the following parameters :